Wollw/Cellular-Polymaton/README.md

 ##Configuration
 The file 'src/config.h' can be changed to configure the rules and cells of the automaton as well as some other options.
 The following is an explanation of the configurable options available in that file.
+The timer ca be configured by changing the relevant section at the beginning of the main function in 'src/main.c'.

 ###Required
 	#define	CFG_CELL_COUNT	<size_t>